 I used Riley Blake Designs basics for both the collar and bowtie.
 The collar is made with Blossom fabric in Navy, and the bowtie is Swiss Dot in Teal.
 And the bowtie is removable!
 Which means if I make him like 15 others I can switch out which one he wears.
 Mix and matching bowties to the season or my outfit?
 Check!

 I’m working on a tutorial for both the collar and bowtie.
+Update!
+The tutorials are live!
+See the collar tutorial here and the bowtie tutorial here!
 The collar tutorial will feature 4 sizes so no matter what size your furry friend is, I got you covered.